Types of Planned Gifts

-A bequest is a simple provision in your will directing a specific dollar value or percentage of your estate to OCAD U. You may also designate stocks and securities, real estate or other personal property.
-You can direct your gift to a specific priority of interest (scholarships, bursaries, a particular faculty or department) or leave it to OCAD University’s area of greatest need.
+A bequest is a simple provision in your will directing a specific dollar value or percentage of your estate to OCAD University.
+You may also designate stocks and securities, real estate or other personal property.
+You can direct your gift to a specific priority of interest (scholarships, bursaries, a particular faculty or department) or leave it to OCAD U’s area of greatest need.
 Your estate will be eligible for a tax receipt up to 100% of your net income in the year of, and preceding year, of your death.
+Please refer to our page on Bequest Wording.

 You can name OCAD U as the beneficiary of a new or existing policy, thus building a significant gift for the future by paying relatively low premiums now.
 Once OCAD U is named as beneficiary of your policy, you will receive a tax receipt for premiums paid.
 Another option is to purchase or transfer ownership of a policy where OCAD U is the policy owner and you pay the premiums.
 With this option, you also receive a tax receipt for premiums paid.